XiongPengNUS/rsome/docs/_site/example_ro_cvar_portfolio.md

 ### Conditional value-at-risk with application to robust portfolio management

-This robust portfolio management model is proposed by [Worst-Case Conditional Value-at-Risk with Application to Robust Portfolio Management](http://www-optima.amp.i.kyoto-u.ac.jp/~fuku/papers/2005-006.pdf).
-The portfolio decision is determined via minimizing the worst-case conditional value-at-risk (CVaR) under ambiguous distribution information.
+This robust portfolio management model is proposed by [Zhu and Fukushima (2009)](#ref1).
+The portfolio allocation is determined via minimizing the worst-case conditional value-at-risk (CVaR) under ambiguous distribution information.
 The generic formulation is given as

 $$
 \begin{align}